User Portal Domain Management

 The domain SSL, DNS, and Network statuses are displayed in columns next to each domain in the User Portal on the main “Domains” page.

-If a change has been made, the status can be checked by clicking Refresh Status under the three dot menu icon.
+If a change has been made, the status can be checked by expanding the dropdown section for the domain and clicking the Refresh option to the right or by clicking Refresh Status under the three dot menu icon.

 Domain Status Descriptions